bpwl0121/Rigid3DSceneFlow/Readme.md

 # TUM ADL4CV project
-Work was completed by Rafid Abyaad and Wenliang Peng and supervised by Yujin Chen at TUM.
+Work was completed by [Rafid Abyaad](https://github.com/abyaadrafid/) and [Wenliang Peng](https://github.com/bpwl0121/) and supervised by [Yujin Chen](https://terencecyj.github.io//) at [TUM](https://www.tum.de/).
 Many thanks to the authors of the original article for open sourcing the code and sharing their outstanding work!

 The goal of this project is to improve the original model.
 More details and results are available in `./docs_project`.
-The environment installation and script launch are as in the original.
+The environment installation and script launch are as the original.
 # Weakly Supervised Learning of Rigid 3D Scene Flow
 This repository provides code and data to train and evaluate a weakly supervised method for rigid 3D scene flow estimation.
 It represents the official implementation of the paper: